Stalingrad (wargame): Combat

 Each unit has a zone of control around it.
 Units cannot move from one enemy zone of control hex into an adjoining hex also in the same zone of control.
 Two opposing units adjacent to each other must engage in combat.
 To resolve combat, the ratio of attacker to defender strength is calculated, a die is rolled, and the result taken from the appropriate column on the Combat Result Table (CRT).
 If the result is retreat, the loser must retreat up to 2 hexes, and the winner can advance one hex.
 Some commentary encourages players to use "soak-off" attacks, which give the attacker a good chance of eliminating an enemy unit, in return for the likely sacrifice of a friendly unit.

 Victory conditions

 The Germans win by either eliminating all Soviet units on the map, or by occupying Stalingrad, Moscow and Leningrad and holding them simultaneously for two complete turns.
 The Russians win by preventing the German victory conditions or by eliminating all German units on the map.
+The German player can usually capture at least one of the three key cities.